 At whatever age, weight, or fitness level, we welcome you.

-We recommend starting with the FREE Yoga 101 workshop or enroll in the Intro to Yoga series if you like to go step-by-step.
-You can also start with the Yoga Basics class.
+We recommend starting with the FREE Yoga 101 workshop but you can also start with the Yoga Basics class at any time.
 Check the schedule to see when it is offered.
 Relax, have fun and keep an open mind.
 Remember, we are here to help!

 Have a question?
 UB's yoga advisor, Jackie Kinealy, can point you in the right direction as far as teachers and classes that will fit with your needs.
 Contact Jackie below.

 New to yoga and want to stick to the basics?
-This class offers an introduction to the basics of Hatha yoga.
+Our Yoga Basics class offers an introduction to Hatha yoga.
 Fundamental postures, breathwork, and relaxation techniques are introduced.
 Expect a slow pace and detailed instructions.
 No yoga experience necessary.
+Start at any time.

 Restorative yoga offers active therapeutic relaxation.
 You will stay in traditional yoga postures, modified by using blankets and props, for longer periods of time (five minutes or more), in order to thoroughly rest.
 This class is ideal for those looking to reduce physical and mental stress, as well as for those suffering from chronic pain or recovering from illness or injury.
 No yoga experience required, and all levels are welcome.